-The first great propaganda campaign undertaken by the Japanese was an attempt to bring about rapid Nipponization, and the people were forced to accept Nipponism.
-It was not concerned with emphasizing Indonesian political development nor with protecting Islam as the Japanese claimed was their intention in liberating Indonesians from the Dutch colonial rule.
+The first great propaganda campaign undertaken by the Japanese was an attempt to bring about rapid Nipponization1, and the people were forced to accept Nipponism.2 It was not concerned with emphasizing Indonesian political development nor with protecting Islam as the Japanese claimed was their intention in liberating Indonesians from the Dutch colonial rule.
 To Nipponize the people meant to dominate the politics, economics, and culture of the occupied areas by the Japanese own system and culture.
-This system had previously been applied successfully in Taiwan, Korea and Manchuria.
+This system had previously been applied successfully in Taiwan, Korea and Manchuria.3

-was the penetration of Western and Arab influences.
+To this end, the first thing that had to be purged was the penetration of Western and Arab influences.
 The Japanese considered these influences to be "foreign" and harmful and should, therefore, be replaced by that of their own.
-Likewise the Japanese wanted to make their language the lingua franca of Asia and regarded the language programme as the necessary first step in their plan to introduce Japanese culture.
+Likewise, the Japanese wanted to make their language the lingua franca of Asia and regarded the language programme as the necessary first step in their plan to introduce Japanese culture.
 The Japanese realized that this plan would require no short period of time.
 Thus, during the preparatory period, the Japanese language was introduced throughout the country to the extent that it would be predominant.
 Therefore, in every issue of the newspaper, Asia Raya, there was language instruction in Japanese.

-Indonesians, Japanese textbooks, Japanese official terms, and Japanese holidays were introduced as well as the duty of saikeirei, which the Muslims regarded as shirk (polytheism).
+Furthermore, in their policy to Nipponize the Indonesians, Japanese textbooks, Japanese official terms, and Japanese holidays were introduced as well as the duty of saikeirei, which the Muslims regarded as shirk (polytheism).
 At the same time, beginning with the youth, the Indonesians were to be made into a second "Japanese" people imbued with the Japanese spirit, traditions, and culture.
-For this purpose the Japanese set up an organization named Seinendam (Youth Corps) which had its branches throughout the country.
+For this purpose the Japanese set up an organization named Seinendan (Youth Corps) which had its branches throughout the country.
 To this organization, the youth were introduced with the purpose of making them used to Japanese traditions and culture.
 10